Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Methods

 \subsection{Dust Attenuation}

 Once we compute both the stellar SED and the AGN SED, we sum them to obtain the total SED of the galaxy.
 This spectrum is still the intrinsic, unattenuated spectrum in the rest-frame of the galaxy.
 In reality, as UV photons travel through the (dusty) interstellar medium, they are absorbed and reemitted in various emission lines and in the infrared.
-Following the same method used in H22, we apply two models of dust attenuation and do not consider nebular emission lines.
+Following the same method used in H22, we apply two models of dust attenuation; however, we do not consider nebular emission.
+The effects of this will be discussed in Section \ref{sec:discussion}.
 First, absorption from the neutral IGM from \cite{Madau95} and second, extinction via the starburst reddening curve from \cite{Calzetti00}.
 To attenuate the spectrum, we compute an effective optical depth, $\tau_\mathrm{eff}$, and scale the intrinsic luminosity by $e^{-\tau_\mathrm{eff}}$ to compute the attenuated luminosity.
 There are three contributions to the IGM absorption from \cite{Madau95}:

 \begin{enumerate} \item Metal-line blanketing:

 where $\lambda_\mathrm{obs} = \lambda (1 + z)$ is the observer frame wavelength of the SED, $A_\mathrm{metal}$ = 0.0017, and $\lambda_\alpha$ = 1215.67 \AA.